Rivers, Trails, and Conservation Assistance Program

 -

-Megan Hedges is a Conservation Legacy Landscape Architect Fellow with the National Parks Service RTCA Midwest Region.
+Megan Hedges was a Conservation Legacy Landscape Architect Fellow with the National Parks Service RTCA Midwest Region.
 Megan grew up in Indiana and graduated from Purdue University with a Bachelors in Landscape Architecture.
 She is spending her fellowship at Purdue as a National Parks Service Fellow and also as a mentor to students who are collaborating with RTCA during their time of study.

 After graduating Megan spent the summer hiking across the country from Mexico to Canada on the Pacific Crest Trail.
 This long journey gave her a huge appreciation for the National Parks and public lands that were her home for five months.
 Through this fellowship, she is hoping to learn more about trail design and outdoor recreation and to gain experience designing with environments and communities as the main priority.